The Samsung Galaxy S21 has an option for accidental touch protection that helps stop pocket dialing.

 - Scroll down and find Accidental Touch Protection.

 - Swipe the blue bar to turn it on or off.

 If you have a Samsung Galaxy S21 and it keeps giving the notification “accidental touch protection,” it can be turned off quickly and easily.

 Sometimes the sensor can become too sensitive and keep going off, which can be annoying.

-Some cases can be close to the sensor and set it off.
-Removing the case for a short while to see if it goes away can test this.
+Some smartphone cases can be too close to the sensor and set it off.
+Removing the case for a short while to see if it goes away can test is this is the problem.